Pritisaha85/Pritisaha85/README.md

-- 👋 Hi, I’m @Pritisaha85
+- 👋 Hi, I’m @Pritisaha
-- 👀 I’m interested in coding
+- 👀 I’m interested in
-- 🌱 I’m currently learning  c++ and looking forward to learn abut web development
+- 🌱 I’m currently learning  java and  web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---